 One of the best is the new treat trail winding through the Splash Mountain queue, offering a series of candy stops, one after another.
 The trail is lined with Jack-O-Lanterns themed to the attraction.

 This year’s candy selection is far better than recent years at the Halloween Party, with offerings that include Almond Joy, M&M’s, Skittles, Lemonheads, Sweet Tarts, Nerds, and other recognizable brands.
 However, the better quality candy also means smaller handfuls are given out at each stop, requiring multiple visits for those who want to fill up their bags by the end of the night.
 (Trick or treat bags are handed out upon entry into the party.)

-Some candy stops have fun themes, like the one next to the Tomorrowland Indy Speedway, requiring guests to walk around a mini “race course” lined with cones in order to get the candy.
+Some candy stops have fun themes, like the one next to the Tomorrowland Indy Speedway, requiring Guests to walk around a mini “racecourse” lined with cones to get the candy.

 Beyond the stage show and parade, plenty of characters can be found throughout the park streets, more this year’s party than in past years.
 Near Splash Mountain, all Seven Dwarfs are available for photos together: